Virginia Tech® home

 Program Curriculum Highlights

-• Council/Manager Relations
+• Essential Skills: Budget, Finance, Strategic Planning, Council/Manager Relations

 Testimonials